Skip to main content

 • Long delamination durability

-• Low Z axis expansion (CTE)
+• Low Z axis expansion (CTE-z)

 CTE-z

 The CTE value shows the thermal expansion of the base material.
 CTE-z represents the z-axis and is e.g. due to the stability of the vias, of high importance.
 A higher Tg value favors a low CTE-z value which represents the absolute expansion in the z-axis.
-Errors like pad lifting, corner cracks and cracks within the via can be prevented through a low CTE-z value.

 T260 - T288 value, Td